buzzfrog/iothub-hol/functions-direct-method.md

 # Use Direct Method to initiate a command on a device #
 ## Introduction ##
-This sample shows how to use a create a function in Azure Function that sends a command to a device through Iot Hub.
+This sample shows how to use a create a serverless function in *Azure Functions* that sends a command to a device through Iot Hub.

 If you haven't already done the laboration
 [Consume events from IoT Hub and store them in DocumentDB](https://github.com/buzzfrog/iothub-hol/blob/master/iothub-save-to-docdb.md), you need to do section 1 and 2 in that document first.